daddykev/ddex-workbench/docs/ddex-distro.md

 ## Project Overview

 DDEX Distro is an open-source, npm-installable music distribution platform that enables labels and artists to manage their catalog, generate DDEX-compliant ERN messages, and deliver releases to Digital Service Providers (DSPs).
-Part of the DDEX ecosystem alongside DDEX Workbench and DDEX DSP.
+Part of the DDEX Workbench ecosystem alongside DDEX DSP.

 ### Vision
 Democratize music distribution by providing a turnkey, DDEX-compliant distribution platform that can be deployed in minutes, serving everyone from independent distributors to major labels.